piyushku0331/NotesApplication/README.md

    ```

 6.**Create a Pull Request**
-  •Go to your forked repo on GitHub
+  • Go to your forked repo on GitHub
-  •Click "Compare & pull request"
+  • Click "Compare & pull request"
-  •Provide a clear and concise description of your changes
+  • Provide a clear and concise description of your changes
-  •Submit the PR 🎉
+  • Submit the PR 🎉

 ###✅ Contribution Guidelines
   •Follow consistent code style and project structure